March 3, 2025

 Saving and naming an audio file on Android

 Your recording will be saved to your device.
-Open the Voice Recorder app and tap "List" to view and playback the recording.
+Open the Voice Recorder app and tap 'List' to view and play it.

 Selecting List in Voice Recorder app on Android

-Tap your audio file, then tap play to listen to the recording.
+Tap your audio file, then tap 'Play' to listen to your recording.

 Selecting an audio recording to listen to in Voice Recorder

-Tap the Edit (pencil) icon at the top of the screen to edit the recording and cut out any unwanted portions.
+Tap the Edit (pencil) icon at the top to trim unwanted portions from your recording.

 Choosing the Edit button in Voice Recorder app